Cartridge Alignment Protractor – How to Align Turntable Cartridge

 Method 2: Audio Technica (Stevenson)

-You can directly download the Stevenson protractor from the audio technica website.
+You can directly download the Stevenson protractor from the Audio-Technica website.

 Method 3: Fluance (Baerwald)

-You can directly download the Baerwald protractor from the fluance website.
+You can directly download the Baerwald protractor from the Fluance website.

-I hope you got your free protractor so let’s dive deeper and discuss the goal that we want to achieve with cartridge alignment:
+Let’s dive deeper and discuss the goal that we want to achieve with cartridge alignment:

 Turntable’s Cartridge Alignment Goal: